 Tracking the market for stem cell research products is a complex undertaking.
-The market is quickly-evolving, the science is rapidly accelerating, and the regulatory space is growing more and more complex.
+The stem cell industry is quickly evolving, the science is rapidly accelerating, and the regulatory space is growing more and more complex.

-Designed for stem cell executives and investors, this landmark report presents 21 killer metrics you can use for tracking the stem cell products industry, including rates of scientific publications, grants, clinical trials, patents, price-per-click (PPC) costs for stem cell terms, top hashtags, top influencers, and more.
+Designed for stem cell executives and investors, this landmark report presents 21 killer metrics you can use for tracking the stem cell products industry, including rates of scientific publications, grants, clinical trials, patents, price-per-click (PPC) costs for stem cell terms, top hashtags, and top influencers.

-Size, Segments, Trends within the Stem Cell Products Market
+Size, Segments, and Trends Within the Stem Cell Products Market

 - Embryonic stem cells, derived from blastocysts